 Stonehenge in Esperance (Source Website)

 Known as the winter capital of Western Australia.
 Bridgetown comes to live in winter.
 Less than 3 hours away from Perth and not far from Pemberton, Bridgetown is a beautiful country town with plenty of things to offer this winter.

-This town in buzzing in the months of June, July and August.
-Bridgetown Winter Festival is a 3 month festival with line ups of events, music, art, culture and activities .
+This town is buzzing in the months of June, July and August.
+Bridgetown Winter Festival is a 3 month festival with lineups of events, music, art, culture, and activities.
 This country town is truly an explorer’s delight, with plenty of eating options, wineries, deep valleys and the magnificent Blackwood River.

 Bridgetown Winter Festival (Source from Facebook Page)